|

 reporting, and dissemination of results.

-The EREL is staffed by Director Dr. Ernest Goetz,
+The EREL is staffed by Director Dr. Ernest Goetz, Co-Director Dr.

-Co-Director Dr. Robert Hall, and graduate assistants Yan Li, Russell Warne,
+Robert Hall, and graduate assistants Yan Li, and Jiun-Yu Wu, all

-and Jiun-Yu Wu, all Educational Psychology doctoral students.
-An Advisory
+Educational Psychology doctoral students.
+An Advisory Board, which

-Educational Leadership and Distinguished Professor of Higher Education,
+Distinguished Professor of Higher Education, Cynthia Riccio, Professor of

-Psychology and of Teaching, Learning, and Culture, Director of the
+and Culture, Director of the Cognition and Instructional Technologies

-EREL, provides additional expertise.
+Laboratory and founder of the EREL, provides additional expertise.

-The EREL suite, located in 718 EDCT, includes office
+The EREL suite, located in 718 EDCT, includes office spaces for its

-Dell Pentium 4 and six Dell Pentium® Xeon systems operating at 2.99 GHz
+and six Dell PentiumŪ Xeon systems operating at 2.99 GHz or higher with 1

-or higher with 1 GB of RAM, 40 GB hard drives, and DVD/CD-RW, and 3.5
+GB of RAM, 40 GB hard drives, and DVD/CD-RW, and 3.5 inch floppy drives.

-Adobe Acrobat and Microsoft Office 2003.
+Microsoft Office 2003.

 |